kodekitchen/rp2040_lily/README.md

 - an assembled lily58
 - a promirco drop-in rp2040 board, I used [Tenstar RP2040 Pro Micro Development Board 4MB/16MB Dual-Core](https://de.aliexpress.com/item/1005006599393967.html?gatewayAdapt=glo2deu)
 - trrs cable (trs will work with the atmega 32u4 but not the rp2040s)
-- solder the controllers onto the pin headers exactly as with the regular promicros (chips down)
+- solder the controllers onto the pin headers exactly as with the regular promicros (chips down), leaving the topmost holes (the ones closest to the usb port) empty

 ## Not covered